 While planning this trip, we spoke with lots of friends who we knew had been to Skye before and every time we told them where we were going, we received the same response telling us how amazing it is, how it feels like you’re on a different planet and how the landscape is so epic it will leave you lost for words.
 And we soon found out that all of the above is true!

-Even the drive from Inverness airport over to Skye was beautiful, and the 3 hours driving went by so fast because we were so busy taking in the mountains and lochs passing by.
+Even the drive from Inverness airport over to Skye was beautiful, and the three hours driving went by so fast because we were so busy taking in the mountains and lochs passing by.

 Let me just say that if you’re a photography enthusiast, like a couple of members of our group, please please please bring your gear with you for this hike.
 You will not want to miss out on this opportunity to snap some awesome shots of the mountains, valleys, lochs and hills rolling out to sea.
 And with the trail being quite high up on the mountain side, you really do get a bird’s eye view of the land below and the mountains beyond.